 These areas include extensions and variations for children three to six years of age.

-The activities in these areas are essential in the direct development of order, coordination, concentration and independence.
-The indirect aim of the Practical Life activities is to prepare the children for academic readiness.
+The activities in these areas are essential in the direct development of order, coordination, concentration, and independence.
+The indirect aim of Practical Life activities is to prepare the children for academic readiness.

 - Attention Span – all activities of Practical Life

 - Sensory Acuity – sorting by size, color, shape

 - Fine Motor – tying shoelaces, cutting with scissors

 - Social Development – serving snack to self, serving snack to others